 The Global Healthcare Cloud Computing market is growing, expected to surpass around $201 billion by 2032, with a CAGR of 17.6% from 2023 to 2032.
 As of 2022, the market was valued at $41.4 billion, with North America accounting for the highest revenue share of 51.0%.
 Respectively, the growing market naturally spurs the increasing interest in the topic at hand.
 That is why keeping tabs on EHR cloud based solutions is a must.

-This article will showcase cloud EHRs from different angles and offer a complex perspective.
+This article will present cloud EHRs from various angles and offer a nuanced perspective.
 We will plunge into market insights, migration, comparisons, advantages, pitfalls, etc.

 Table of Contents